cloudflare/cloudflare-docs/content/r2/data-access/public-buckets.md

 ### Access control

-Restricting access to the bucket behind your custom domain is possible by utilizing Cloudflare's existing security products:
+To restrict access to your custom domain's bucket, use Cloudflare's existing security products:

-- Buckets that should only be accessible by your teammates can be protected by making use of [Cloudflare Zero Trust Access](/cloudflare-one/applications/configure-apps).
+- [Cloudflare Zero Trust Access](/cloudflare-one/applications/configure-apps): Protect buckets that should only be accessible by your teammates.
-- When dynamic authentication of a wide userbase is required, you can make use of [Cloudflare WAF Token Authentication](https://support.cloudflare.com/hc/en-us/articles/115001376488-Configuring-Token-Authentication#4NRqqMni2CYkLKlVcs0m6S).
+- [Cloudflare WAF Token Authentication](https://support.cloudflare.com/hc/en-us/articles/115001376488-Configuring-Token-Authentication#4NRqqMni2CYkLKlVcs0m6S): Restrict access to documents, files, and media to selected users by providing them with an access token.

 {{<Aside type="warning" header="`r2.dev` public access">}}